Capitol (TV series)

 Capitol is an American soap opera which aired on CBS from March 29, 1982, to March 20, 1987, for 1,270 episodes.
 As its name suggests, the storyline usually revolved around the political intrigues of people whose lives are intertwined in Washington, D.C.

+Prior to its March 29th daytime debut on the CBS schedule, a one-hour pilot episode aired on Friday night (March 26th) immediately following an episode of Dallas.